Proving Work Authorization & Reverification

-In certain instances, an employer must ask workers to show their work authorization documents again (after you already filled out the I-9 Form when you were hired) if the work authorization document you presented had an expiration date.
+In certain instances, an employer must ask workers to show their work authorization documents again (after you already filled out the I-9 Form when you were hired).
 This is called “reverification,” because the employer is checking again to make sure you are still authorized to work.
-For example, if at the time you were hired you showed a work permit that has an expiration date then on or before that expiration date, the employer must ask you to show that you are still authorized to work in the U.S. Once again, it is your choice which document(s) to present to prove that you can continue working.
-That is, the employer cannot require you to present another work permit with the new expiration date as long as you have other documents that establish your continued work authorization.
+For example, if at the time you were hired you showed a work permit that has an expiration date, then on or before that expiration date, the employer must ask you to show that you are still authorized to work in the U.S. Once again, it is your choice which document(s) to present to prove that you can continue working.
+That is, the employer cannot require you to present another work permit with the new expiration date as long as you have other I-9 documents that establish your continued work authorization.

 Also, you are considered to be a “continuing employee” and the employer should NOT require you to re-verify your work authorization in the following circumstances:

 - If you are on strike or have complained about your work conditions

 - When you return after have been temporarily laid off for lack of work as long as it has not been more than 3 years

 - As punishment if you are engaged in union related activities or coming together to speak out a work condition you don’t like